robotont/robotont-setup/README.md

 ```
 ansible-playbook robots-local.yaml -K
 ```
-10) After it is completed your robot installation is done!
+10) If there is an error in the last reboot step then reboot manually and your robot is ready.
 ### Truobleshooting:
-  * If there is an error at some point repeat steps 8-9
+  * If there is an error at some point repeat step 9
-  * If the computer is frozen then reboot and repeat steps 8-9
+  * If the computer is frozen then reboot the computer and then open the terminal with **Ctrl+Alt+T** repeat steps 8-9 but first
   * If there's an error on the Apply connection step run:
   ```
   nmcli connection up netplan-wlp58s0-robotont-1